-Heat stroke is a condition that is caused when the body overheats due to physical exertion or staying in higher temperatures.
-Heat stroke can turn serious if the body temperature soars to 40 degree Celsius or higher.
-Heat stroke is a common particularly in Andhra Pradesh region of India.
-1 out of every 5 person dead due to heat stroke in India is from Andhra Pradesh.
-Between 2010 and 2015 1825 people from Andhra Pradesh have been reported dead due to heat stroke, accounting to 24% of All India figures.
-A study also says that there could be a 200 fold rise in heat wave exposures by 2100.
+Heatstroke is a condition that is caused when the body overheats due to physical exertion or staying in higher temperatures.
+Heatstroke can turn serious if the body temperature soars to 40 degrees Celsius or higher.
+Heatstroke is common particularly in the Andhra Pradesh region of India.
+1 out of every 5 people died due to heatstroke in India is from Andhra Pradesh.
+Between 2010 and 2015 1825 people from Andhra Pradesh have been reported dead due to heatstroke, accounting to 24% of All India figures.
+A study also says that there could be a 200 fold rise in heatwave exposures by 2100.

-Symptoms of Heat Stroke include confusion, disorientation, no sweating, breathing issues, hallucinations, agitation and coma.
-If you suspect of someone having a heat stroke, understand it is an emergency and opt for immediate medical help.
-If a heat stroke is not treated promptly and properly it can be life threatening.
+Symptoms of Heat Stroke include confusion, disorientation, no sweating, breathing issues, hallucinations, agitation, and coma.
+If you suspect someone having a heat stroke, understand it is an emergency and opt for immediate medical help.
+If a heat stroke is not treated promptly and properly it can be life-threatening.
 Do not compare heat stroke to stroke, a condition where the oxygen to the brain is decreased.
-The people who are known to be at a higher risk of heat stroke include Athletes, Infants, aged people and those who work in extreme heat conditions.
-Even children or pets if left in car for a long time unattended can be at the risk of getting a heat stroke.
+The people who are known to be at a higher risk of heat stroke include Athletes, Infants, aged people, and those who work in extreme heat conditions.
+Even children or pets if left in the car for a long time unattended can be at the risk of getting a heat stroke.

-The best way to avoid is staying hydrated all the time, avoiding excess intake of alcohol or over clothing in summer.
+The best way to avoid is staying hydrated all the time, avoiding excessive intake of alcohol or over clothing in summer.